Indya Moore: 2018 - present

+In July 2024 Moore was cast in the second season of The Sandman as Wanda, a professional driver and security agent for an exclusive travel firm who serves a guide on a road trip by the Endless to the waking world.
+In January 2025, the season was indicated to have a premiere date of 2025.

 Personal life

 Moore is transgender and non-binary and goes by they/them and she/her pronouns.
 Moore has spoken openly about their lifelong struggles with the bullying and transphobia that caused them to leave home at 14 and drop out of school in the 10th grade.

-In an interview with Pose co-star Michaela Jaé Rodriguez, Moore discussed how, despite identifying as non-binary, being seen as a woman means they are still subjected to the same "surveillance and scrutiny" as women, and to a desire to use fashion to take back that power:
+In an interview with Pose co-star Michaela Jaé Rodriguez, Moore discussed how, despite identifying as non-binary, being seen as a woman means they are still subjected to the same "surveillance and scrutiny" as cisgender women, and to a desire to use fashion to take back that power:

 MOORE: I feel like that about fashion.
 I feel like that about us having the autonomy to express ourselves.
 I'm non-binary but I don't really talk about it that much.
 I don't feel like people really are there yet for understanding it, which I don't mind, but I also acknowledge the way people see me as a woman.
-And because I'm seen as a woman, a cis woman or binary presenting, people are going to hold me up to those same standards that women are held up to.
+And because I'm seen as a woman, a cis woman or binary-presenting, people are going to hold me up to those same standards that women are held up to.

 RODRIGUEZ: Which you're saying you shouldn't be, right?

-MOORE: Which I'm saying women should not be.
+MOORE: Which I'm saying women should not be [held up to any standards].

 In December 2018, Moore came out as polyamorous.